 With many of its streets lined with gorgeous old cottages, consider staying in one of them while visiting Toowoomba.
 One dog-friendly option is Banksia Cottage, a two-bedroom cottage built in 1898, within walking distance of the town centre.
-Quiet, well-behaved dogs are allowed with prior approval.
+Up to two quiet, well-behaved dogs over 12 months old are allowed with prior approval.
 There’s a fully fenced backyard, plus a kennel and dog bowls are provided.

 Another highly rated pet-friendly property is Ruthmor Villas in South Toowoomba.
 Two of the one-bedroom self-contained apartments are pet-friendly.
 Both are suitable for one pet and have a fully enclosed courtyard.
 It’s a must to book directly, plus ensure you declare your pet at the time of booking.

 Alternatively, if you’d prefer to stay in a hotel, check out the Quest Toowoomba.
 There are range of self-contained rooms varying in size from studios to three-bedroom apartments, and selected rooms are pet-friendly for a small additional fee.
-Call the reception directly to enquire about full details.
+Call the reception directly to enquire about full details and make a booking.

 If you’re bringing along your caravan or motorhome, a convenient place to stay at the edge of town are the Toowoomba Showgrounds.
 Facilities are basic, but the prices are very reasonable, with no pre-booking required.
 Note that no tents are permitted at the showgrounds, plus there are annual closures for the show.

 If you’re just staying the one night, another alternative option for self-contained vehicles is the short term rest stop at Federation Park, south of Toowoomba.
 There’s a paved walking path throughout the park, perfect for dog walks.